-WWE News: WWE Officials Are Very Unhappy With Top SmackDown Star’s In-Ring Work
+WWE News: WWE Officials Very Unhappy With Top ‘SmackDown’ Star’s In-Ring Work

 Apparently, this week’s edition of SmackDown was the last straw for the powers that be.
 WWE’s road agents were said to be extremely unhappy that Alexa Bliss didn’t deliver a good match with Mickie James, who they felt could lead the SmackDown Women’s Champion to have a good match.
 WWE officials are at a loss about Bliss’ in-ring future with the company if a veteran like Mickie James can’t have a good match with her.

 It’s not confirmed that WWE officials decided for Alexa Bliss to defend the SmackDown Women’s Title in a multi-women match as a way of taking the title off her.
-However, it’s understandable considering how WWE officials feel that they would not feel comfortable booking her in a huge singles match on the grandest stage of them all.
+However, it’s understandable considering how WWE officials believe that they would not feel comfortable booking her in a huge singles match on the grandest stage of them all.
 If you think about it, has Alexa Bliss had a great match since debuting on the main roster?

 It seems odd that WWE officials would give a wrestler two different Women’s Title reigns without enjoying their work inside the ring.
-The only thing Alexa Bliss can do at this point is work with road agents, the rest of the SmackDown roster, and improve her craft inside the ring.
-Bliss is only twenty-five years old.
+The only thing Alexa Bliss can do at this point is work with road agents and the rest of the SmackDown roster, and improve her craft inside the ring.
+Bliss is only 25 years old.
 There is a lot of time for her to improve the quality of her matches and become a top female for WWE in the future.

 Honestly, Alexa Bliss is ahead of the game in many ways.
-Her heel character, skills on the microphone, and acting ability are all skills that will take her in the company.
+Her heel character, microphone talent, and acting ability are all skills that will take her in the company.
 A lot of wrestlers have great in-ring ability but are lacking those skills.
 It may take some time to improve and learn, but Alexa Bliss is more than capable.

 [Featured Image by WWE]